TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

 This is a refactored port of Dr. C.H.
-Ting's eForth for the *STM8S Discovery* to boards based on STM8S *Value Line* µCs using the [SDCC toolchain](http://sdcc.sourceforge.net/).
-SDCC makes mixing Forth, assembler, and C possible.
+Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* µCs boards based using the [SDCC toolchain](http://sdcc.sourceforge.net/).
+By using SDCC mixing Forth, assembler, and C is possible.

+The binary of the core interactive Forth system uses below 4700 bytes, including the overhead from SDCC, like C startup code, and interrupt tables.

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!

 ## Overview

-Many changes to the original source are related to "board support" for STM8S based low-cost Chinese made "gadgets".
-There are also additions, like [background control tasks](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task).
+Many changes to the original source are due to "board support" for Chinese made STM8S based low-cost "gadgets".
+There are also important additions, like [background control tasks](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task).

 Changes for refactoring the original code: